IMAX Corporation

-IMAX Corporation is a Canadian theatre company which designs and manufactures IMAX cameras and projection systems as well as performing film development, production, post-production and distribution to IMAX-affiliated theatres worldwide.
+IMAX Corporation is a Canadian production theatre company which designs and manufactures IMAX cameras and projection systems as well as performing film development, production, post-production and distribution to IMAX-affiliated theatres worldwide.
 Founded in Montreal in 1967, it has headquarters in the Toronto area, and operations in New York City and Los Angeles.

-As of December 2019, there were 1,624 IMAX theatres located in 81 countries, of which 1,529 were in commercial multiplexes.
+As of November 2025, there were 1,759 IMAX theatres located in 90 countries, of which 1,693 were in commercial multiplexes.
 These include IMAX variations such as IMAX 3D, IMAX Dome, and Digital IMAX.
 The CEO is Richard Gelfond.